-Human Resource Risk: Human resource risk refers to the potential challenges related to workforce management, such as skills shortages, employee turnover, or labour disputes.
-Mitsu Chem Plast recognises the crucial role of employees in its success and aims to retain key management personnel to avoid any adverse effects on its business, financial condition, and results.
-To accomplish this, the Company implements effective recruitment, retention practices, competitive compensation strategies, and recognition programmes to retain and motivate top talent.
+Human Resource Risk: Mitsu Chem Plast acknowledges the pivotal role of its employees in driving its success.
+The Company endeavours to retain key management personnel to counter any negative impacts on its business, financial condition, and results.
+To achieve this goal, the Company implements effective recruitment and retention practices, competitive compensation strategies, and recognition programmes to retain and motivate top talent.

-Compliance Risk: Compliance risk relates to the failure to adhere to relevant laws, regulations, and industry standards.
-Mitsu Chem Plast's non-compliance with these rules can result in legal penalties, reputational damage, and operational disruptions.
-To mitigate this risk, the Company has established a comprehensive compliance programme that regularly monitors and updates policies and procedures, conducts internal audits, and provides appropriate training to employees.
-It also engages with legal and regulatory experts to ensure compliance with applicable regulations.
+Compliance Risk: Mitsu Chem Plast recognises the risks arising from the failure to adhere to pertinent laws, regulations, and industry standards.
+Such failures can potentially lead to legal penalties, reputational harm, and operational disruptions for Mitsu Chem Plast.
+To address this risk, the Company has implemented a comprehensive compliance program.
+This program entails regular monitoring and updating of policies and procedures, internal audits, and employee training initiatives.
+Additionally, Mitsu Chem Plast engages with legal and regulatory experts to ensure compliance with relevant regulations.

-Environmental, Health & Safety Risk: Environmental risks encompass the potential impact of manufacturing processes on the environment, such as pollution, waste generation, and carbon emissions.
-Mitsu Chem Plast is well-aware of environmental risks and is committed to protecting the environment in which it operates.
-To address this risk, the Company has adopted sustainable manufacturing practices, minimised waste and emissions, complied with environmental regulations, and is exploring ecofriendly alternatives and technologies.
+Environmental, Health & Safety Risk: Misu Chem Plast faces the risk of its manufacturing processes potentially impacting the environment.
+The possible effects include pollution, waste generation, and carbon emissions.
+The Company is highly aware of these risks and is dedicated to safeguarding the environment with proper measures to mitigate the same.
+To that end, it has embraced sustainable manufacturing practices, minimised waste and emissions, and complied with environmental regulations.
+The Company is also actively exploring eco-friendly alternatives and technologies to rule out this risk.

-HUMAN RESOURCE
+HUMAN RESOURCES

-Mitsu Chem Plast prioritises investing in human capital as a vital aspect of its business strategy.
-To achieve this goal, the Company utilises various approaches, such as intellectual nurturing, motivational and inspirational nurturing, and emotional nurturing, to develop and enhance this valuable asset.
-The objective of implementing these approaches is to foster a motivated, inspired, and emotionally intelligent workforce capable of driving the organisation's success.
-The Company organises training and development programmes to constantly enhance work practices, technological advancements, technical skills, and employee productivity.
-These initiatives aim to bring about continuous improvement and growth.
-In addition, the Company has established an HR department to provide structured support for addressing queries and implementing suggestions.
-This department serves as a resource to facilitate effective communication and foster a collaborative work environment.
-The Company adheres to 7 core values: Employee welfare, Quality Consciousness, Customer Delight, Innovations, Cost Cutting Without Cutting Corners, Value Engineering, and Environment Friendliness.
-These values are instilled in every member of the organisation and serve as a driving force for enhancing the performance of employees across all operational levels.
+Mitsu Chem Plast places a high priority on investing in human capital as a fundamental aspect of its business strategy.
+To achieve this objective, the Company employs various approaches, including intellectual, motivational, and emotional nurturing, to develop and enhance this invaluable asset.
+The goal of implementing these approaches is to cultivate a motivated, inspired, and emotionally intelligent workforce capable of driving the organisation's success.

+The Company organises training and development programmes to continually improve its work practices.
+These programmes focus on making the workforce aware of technological advancements, enhancing their technical skills, and boosting productivity.
+Such an approach helps foster continuous improvement and organisational growth.

+Additionally, Mitsu Chem Plast has established a dedicated HR department to provide structured support for addressing queries and implementing suggestions.
+This department serves as a means of facilitating effective communication and cultivating a collaborative work environment.

+Mitsu Chem Plast adheres to seven core values, namely employee welfare, quality consciousness, customer delight, innovations, cost-cutting without cutting corners, value engineering, and environmental friendliness.
+These values are ingrained in every member of the organisation and serve as a driving force for enhancing employee performance across all operational levels.

-391 - Total number of employees associated with Mitsu Chem Plast.
-(Figures as of March 31, 2023)
+438 Total number of employees associated with Mitsu Chem Plast.
+(Figures as of March 31 2024)